B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsection{Performance measures}

-The quality of a pattern recognition model is measured by using accuracy as the main parameter.
-However, this metric could be negatively affected in cases where an unbalanced training dataset is given in input.
-To overcome such an issue, more representative metrics are used ~\cite{powers2011evaluation}.
+Generally the quality of a pattern recognition model is measured by using accuracy as the main parameter.
+However, this metric could not be precise when an unbalanced training dataset is given in input or when working with multi-class data.
+To overcome such an issue, more representative metrics are used that can be extracted from the confusion matrix~\cite{powers2011evaluation}.
 A confusion matrix is a specific item that clearly visualizes the performance of the model.
 The mathematical representation of a multi-class confusion matrix is as follows, where rows represent the instances in a predicted class, and columns represent the instances in an actual class.

 The confusion elements for each class are given by: \begin{itemize} \item true positives: $tp = \sum c_{ii}$; \item false positives: $fp = \sum_{l=1}^n c_{li} - tp_i$; \item false negatives: $fn = \sum_{l=1}^n c_{il} - tp_i$; \item true negatives: $tn = \sum_{l=1}^n \sum_{k=1}^n c_{lk} - tp_i - fp_i - fn_i$. \end{itemize} On the basis of the confusion matrix the following model quality metrics are computed by B-HAR: